WARNING! IMAGES MIGHT BE DISTURBING!

 After about 45 minutes someone of the electricity company of Costa Rica (I.C.E.) came over and removed the monkey from the cable.
 A loud smacking sound combined with breaking bones reached my ears and made me shiver when the monkey landed on the forest floor.
 Loud howling and crying of the other howler monkeys reverberated through the jungle when this happened.
 Just like humans monkeys are able to mourn and cry and they also have emotions for sure.
 Situations like this will have impacts on the smitten troop.
 In similar situation researchers noted a 3 to 4 day mourning period while monkeys where crying and calling their mate.
 This particular monkey was removed from the area by the I.C.E. company but normally troops tend to stay close to their deceased companion for a couple of days.

 Dramatic situations like this can easily be avoided by putting cables underneath the ground, which make the countryside even more attractive, and to make sure that cables like this are shielded.
 If cables can't be put under they always should be shielded.
-But they always should be shielded.
-Situations like this actually not only happens in Costa Rica but is an issue in many other countries all around the world.
+But hey, they always should be shielded because situations like this actually not only happens in Costa Rica but is an issue in many other countries all around the world.
 It for sure is an extra investment financially in, unfortunately, a money driven world.
 But on the other hand, it will save a lot of money put in rescuing and rehabilitating affected animals in thousands of rescue centers that could have been avoided by a right investment.
 Why do we still allow this kind of things to happen?
 Why do innocent animals still get hurt by this?
 Who does really care?
 Do you?
 Please, please share this to make sure the world see how animals suffer by unnecessary electrocution.

 You also might like this!